Stick to them rigidly

 The shooting safety rules

-Always keep an eye on where your fellow shooters are.
-Not everyone might be as familiar with the layout of shooting ground as you are, and their ‘short cut’ to their next stand might be right in your line of fire.
-Always have a quick glance around as you walk onto the stand – it only takes a second and could save a life.
+Know where your fellow shooters are.
+Not everyone might be as familiar with the layout of the shooting ground as you are, and their ‘short cut’ to their next stand might be right in your line of fire.
+Look around every time you walk onto the stand – it only takes a second and could save a life.

-If any one hands you a gun, (especially if they’re daft enough to hand you one that’s closed), make a habit of opening it and checking to make sure the chambers are empty and the barrels are clear – even if you know damn well it’s empty!
-This must become an instinctive habit.
+If any one hands you a gun, (especially if they’re stupid enough to hand you one that’s closed), make a habit of opening it and checking to make sure the chambers are empty and the barrels are clear – even if you know it’s empty.
+This habit should become instinctive behaviour.

-Following on from the previous point, always treat guns as if they were loaded.
-The only truly safe gun is an unloaded gun!
+Always treat guns as if they were loaded.
+The only truly safe gun is an unloaded gun.